gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 og_image: arduino1.png
 ---

-This is a guide I wrote mostly for myself on how to set up an ergonomic development environment for writing Arduino programs in c without any Arduino-specific tools and using an Arduino to make a simple circuit with some flashing LEDs.
+This is a guide I wrote mostly for my future self on how to set up an ergonomic development environment for writing Arduino programs in c without any Arduino-specific tools and using an Arduino to make a simple circuit with some flashing LEDs.
 The code for this guide is at [github.com/gridbugs/hello-avr](https://github.com/gridbugs/hello-avr).